 When outside the building assemble the pupils at the assembly point.
-Check that all pupils/visitors/volunteers, etc are accounted for.
+Check that all pupils/visitors/volunteers, etc. are accounted for.

-The School Secretary (or, in their absence, ET) must take the registers and visitors' book.
+The office administrator (or, in their absence, the School Business Manager) must take the registers and visitors book.

 Staff must report to the senior member of staff to confirm whether or not all of their pupils/visitors/volunteers, etc are safely out of the building.